noepozzan/small-peptide-pipeline/README.md

 each individual step of the workflow runs in its own [Singularity][singularity] or [Docker][docker] container.
 As a consequence, running this workflow has very few individual dependencies.
-The **container execution** requires Singularity to be installed on the system where the workflow is executed.
+Since this pipeline depends on many different software tools, only **container execution** is possible.
+This requires Singularity to be installed on the system where the workflow is executed.
 As the functional installation of Singularity requires root privileges, and Conda currently only provides Singularity for Linux architectures, the installation instructions are slightly different depending on your system/setup: